StanfordLegion/fuzzer/README.md

 The `execute()` method constructs the corresponding `Launcher` object and runs it.
-In addition, it runs the same task body locally within the top-level task on separate, shadow region tree to compute the result of a serial execution of exactly the same operations.
-Because Legions semantics are sequential, this (by definition) is the correct output of the program, and deviation from this is a Legion bug.
+In addition, it runs the same task body locally within the top-level task on a separate, "shadow" copy of the region tree to compute the result of a serial execution of exactly the same operations.
+Because Legion's semantics are sequential, this (by definition) is the correct output of the program, and deviation from this is a Legion bug.

 Note that Legion supports features that permit nondeterministic execution (e.g., floating point reductions, relaxed coherence modes).
 The fuzzer avoids